Radiodetermination: Stations

 A radiodetermination station uses reception of radio waves in order to determine the location of an object, under the condition that this thing is reflecting and/or transmitting radio waves.
 This designation may also be the collective name of any radar set in general, up to target location, illuminating, acquisition and tracking, as well as radar sigh, altimeter and precision-guided munitions or bombs.

 Each radiodetermination station shall be classified by the radiocommunication service in which it operates permanently or temporarily.
-In accordance with ITU Radio Regulations (article 1) this type of radio station might be classified as follows:
+In accordance with ITU-RR (article 1) this type of radio station might be classified as follows: